 - Pricing: Pricing of goods is up to the vendor but pricing below cost, resulting in the undercutting of other vendors is not allowed.
-Pricing complaints will be subject to board review.
+Pricing complaints will be subject to advisory group review.
 All vendors must report daily sales on provided forms.

 - Conduct: The market strives to create a comfortable, family friendly atmosphere for all who attend.
-All vendors and their representatives are expected to conduct themselves in a professional, courteous and peaceable manner with customers and other vendors.
+All vendors and their representatives are expected to conduct themselves in a professional, courteous and harmonious manner with customers and other vendors.
 Vulgar, aggressive or inappropriate language is prohibited.
 This market is not a forum for religious or political activities.
 No smoking or vaping is allowed on the market site or within 25 feet of site entrances.
 Customers who have legitimate complaints about the quality of the product, should be given a full refund or replacement by the vendor if requested.
-Vendor grievances should be referred to the onsite market manager and if necessary they will be brought to the governing board for resolution.
+Vendor grievances should be referred to the onsite market manager and if necessary.

 - Fees: Fees are based on a 10’x10’ booth space.